unicon-cas-addons/cas-addon-yaml-services-registry/README.md

         requiredHandlers: [handler1, handler2]
 ```

   This is YAML format as implemented by SnakeYAML and YAMLTag libraries.
-Each registered services is represented as a new record within a document
+Each registered service is represented as a new record within a document
-  and indicated by special yaml tag that is mapped internally to a class type of CAS objects that gets instantiated at runtime and collected
+  and indicated by special yaml tag that is mapped internally to a class type of CAS object that gets instantiated at runtime and collected
-  in to a List.
+  into a List.
 Every property defined here (basic or tag representing object type) directly map to a property on the
   `RegisteredService` type that is being instantiated.
 Here are the current object tags and their mappings:

   ```yaml